Darth-Veidim/Delaunay_triangulation/README.md

 This repo contains:
 - lecture slides discussing Delaunay triangulation,
-- pseudocode and implementation of the Bowyer–Watson algorithm,
+- pseudocode for the Bowyer–Watson algorithm,
+- cpp implementation of the Bowyer-Watson algorithm.